purpleprodigy/pedro-training/README.md

-# Genesis Developer's Starter Child Theme
+# Genesis Child Theme for PEDro Training Website

-This is a developer-friendly starter child theme for the Genesis framework by Purple Prodigy.
+This is a developer-friendly child theme for the Genesis framework by Purple Prodigy.
 It includes a modular architectures, Sass, gulp, bourbon, neat and Composer.
 It is the starting child theme for all projects.

 Note: This is a starter theme meant to be extended and customised.
 It is based loosely on the Genesis Sample Child Theme.
 # Features